Defined Benefit (DB) pension policy changes

 • The Pensions Commission follows Phase One of the government’s Pensions Review, which has become known as the ‘Pensions Investment Review’.
 The Final Report of Phase One was published on 29 May 2025

-• Measures reflecting several of the recommendations from the Pensions Investment Review are included in the Pension Schemes Bill which is currently going through Parliament
+• Measures reflecting several of the recommendations from the Pensions Investment Review are included in the Pension Schemes Act 2026

 What are the next steps?

-• The Commission will conduct its work over the next year or so with its final report due to be published in 2027
+• Its final report is due to be published in 2027

 What should schemes and employers do now?

-• Look for opportunities to engage with the Commission and monitor developments
+• Look for other opportunities to engage with the Commission and monitor developments

 Related Resources